-We are offering the shares of common stock described in the prospectus in an underwritten offering in which we and Piper Sandler & Co. and UBS Securities LLC, as representatives of the underwriters named below, will enter into an underwriting agreement with respect to the shares of common stock being offered hereby.
-Subject to the terms and conditions contained in the underwriting agreement, each underwriter named below has agreed, severally and not jointly, to purchase from us, and we have agreed, severally and not jointly, to sell, the number of shares of common stock set forth opposite its name in the following table:
+We and the selling shareholder are offering the shares of common stock described in the prospectus in an underwritten offering in which we, the selling shareholder and Piper Sandler & Co. and UBS Securities LLC, as representatives of the underwriters named below, will enter into an underwriting agreement with respect to the shares of common stock being offered hereby.
+Subject to the terms and conditions contained in the underwriting agreement, each underwriter named below has agreed, severally and not jointly, to purchase from us and the selling shareholder have agreed, severally and not jointly, to sell, the number of shares of common stock set forth opposite its name in the following table: